 For example, you can choose to allow your child to get off the ship with a grandparent staying in a different stateroom.
 You may choose to allow this at EVERY port, at just Castaway Cay, or not at all.

 Once you have completed online check-in for your Disney cruise, you will be prompted to review the cruise contract.

 Then, your last step is to print the Port Arrival Form in the bottom tab.
 You will need this form on embarkation day when you arrive at the cruise terminal.

-The Disney Cruise Line Navigator App is a really helpful tool to use for online check in.
+The Disney Cruise Line Navigator App and the Disney Cruise Line website are really helpful tools to use for online check-in.

-Do you have any tips for the Disney cruise online check in process?
+Do you have any tips for navigating Disney cruise online check in?

 Comment below and share!